Call or text 24 hours a day, 7 days a week – (702) 940-1234

 The benefits of cash bail are purely monetary.
 All of your bail value is held in an account until the end of your trial, and is refunded less any criminal fines, regardless of the outcome of your trial.
 However, there are drawbacks to this system.
 First, it may not be affordable if your bail is very high, as Nevada’s bail schedules are incremental steps in the thousands and tens of thousands of dollars.
 Second, that money is held through your trial, which can cripple your resources for months or years, in turn preventing you from paying your attorney’s fees.
 Third, cash bail is a low-priority release and usually takes a full 24 hours to release a defendant, which often causes problems at home and work.
 Fourth, you will have to personally attend to any administrative responsibilities the court imposes on you.

 The benefits of surety bail are more administrative in nature, but there are also practical financial reasons to secure a bond.
 First, bonds are less expensive in the short-run (15% of your total amount) and free up more resources for attorney’s fees, a flight home, etc. Second, because bonds are regulated by the state, agents are not able to price discriminate against their customers, and many offer payment plans for locals.
 Third, a secured bond is considered a high-priority release.
 The release process can still be as long as 24 hours on busy days but may be as short as 4 to 6 hours.
-Finally, your bail agent may be able to postpone your first hearing by a month while you prepare your defense strategy.
+Finally, your bail agent may be able to postpone your first bail hearing by a month while you prepare your defense strategy.

 Some important things to consider concerning surety bail: your premium payment will not be refunded, the agent will require some collateral up front (cash, car titles, and home deeds are all standard options, depending on where you live and how much the total is), and you will need to check in with the agency over the phone on a weekly basis to update your file.